WOHL LAB

 microRNAs

-microRNAs or short miRNAs are molecules known to play in role in Müller glia development and function. microRNAs are small RNA molecules present in every cell of the body and act as so-called translational repressors.
+microRNAs or short miRNAs are molecules known to play a role in retinal development, Müller glia development, and in glial function. microRNAs are small RNA molecules present in every cell of the body and act as so-called translational repressors.
 That means that messenger RNA (mRNA, transcribed from DNA) is not translated into protein.
-In other words, miRNAs are epigenetic regulators that prevent the generation of proteins even if the gene of this protein is active.
+In other words, miRNAs are epigenetic regulators that prevent the generation of proteins even if the gene for this protein is active.
 These proteins can be receptors on the cell surface or transcription factors inside the nucleus.
-About 1000 different miRNAs have been identified so far and it is known that they have an impact on development, independent of tissue origin and cell type.
+About 1000 different miRNAs have been identified so far, and it is known that they have an impact on development, independent of tissue origin and cell type.
 However, their expression pattern can vary between different cell types, developmental stages (maturation of a cell), as well as physiological and pathophysiological conditions.
 For the latter, there is increasing evidence that microRNAs play an important role in various diseases and can be used as a biomarker for certain diseases. miRNAs play also an important role during retinal regeneration in fish by regulating the conversion of the glia into progenitor cells.

 Animated GIF-source.gif